aloklearning/react-spaceship-finder/README.md

 ## Submission Checklists

+- [x] Project has to be kept private in a Github repository.
 - [x] Filtering based on **Colors**, **Maximum Speed**, **Pulse Laser** and **Date of Manufacture**.
 - [x] Variations with the above filters:
     - [x] **Colors:** All, Any of the selected colors, none of the selected colors.